 Our next set of questions asked about investors' objectives and the constraints they operate under.
 Only 27% of investors (24% traditional, 30% sustainable) would tolerate companies sacrificing even one basis point of annual return for ES performance; both types explained that fiduciary duty prevents them from doing so.
-This contrasts models where investors assign significant weight to social value.
+This contrasts models where investors assign significant weight to ES impact.
 While plausible for asset owners, it does not describe delegated asset managers constrained by fiduciary duty.
 Instead of having an objective function that trades off social against financial value, fund managers take ES performance into account largely to improve financial returns or, as the next questions will show, to satisfy constraints.

-71% of investors (62% traditional, 85% sustainable) report that ES constraints such as firmwide policies, fund mandates, and client wishes led them to make different stock selection, voting, or engagement decisions than they otherwise would.
-The most frequent consequences were that investors had to avoid stocks that they believed would improve returns or diversification; for 41-77% of constrained investors (and thus 30-55% of investors overall), these constraints reduced financial returns.
-Paradoxically, ES constraints sometimes led investors to take actions that reduced their ES impact, such as not investing in ES laggards whose performance they could have improved.
+72% of investors (62% traditional, 85% sustainable) report that ES constraints such as firmwide policies, fund mandates, client wishes, and concern for their fund's sustainability rating or reputation led them to make different stock selection, voting, or engagement decisions than they otherwise would.
+The most frequent consequences were that investors had to avoid stocks that they believed would improve returns or diversification; for 30-55% of all investors, these constraints reduced financial returns.
+ES constraints sometimes forced investors to take actions that reduced their ES impact, such as not investing in ES laggards whose performance they could have improved.
+This is problematic if clients seek "ES impact" (i.e., to improve firms' ES performance), but less so if they only care about "ES values" (i.e., avoiding firms that are inconsistent with their values).

 These responses show that the industry does not readily partition into traditional funds with a purely financial objective and sustainable funds with both financial and social objectives, nor into unconstrained traditional and constrained sustainable funds.
 Instead, both types of funds have a dominant financial objective but also face a range of formal and informal ES constraints.
-Since these constraints are imposed either by the fund family or its clients, one may wonder why they exist.
+Since these constraints are imposed either by the fund family or its clients, and since they may hinder the pursuit of both financial returns and ES impact, one may wonder why they exist.

 One explanation, reinforced by our interviewees, is that they are a second-best solution to a principal-agent problem.
 Writing a contract that requires asset managers to maximize their asset owners' weighted objective over ES and returns may be infeasible.
-Instead, asset managers offer a menu of funds with different constraints that they believe reflect clients' ES concerns.
-When selecting a fund, clients choose its constraints plus the manager's ability to maximize returns subject to those constraints, rather than its objective function.
-A model of sustainable investing with delegated asset management that features such an equilibrium has, to the best of our knowledge, not yet been written.
+Instead, asset managers offer a menu of funds with different constraints that reflect clients' ES values, or help achieve ES impact (for example by preventing investment in ES laggards, which might increase their cost of capital).
+When selecting a fund, clients choose its constraints plus the manager's ability to maximize returns subject to those constraints, rather than choosing its objective function.
+A model of sustainable investing with delegated asset management that features such an equilibrium has, to the best of our knowledge, not yet been written, and its effectiveness in achieving client goals is an open question.